arfacamble/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

+Populate the .env file with the relevant values for:
+- TRELLO_API_KEY
+- TRELLO_API_TOKEN
+- BOARD_ID
+- LIST_ID

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 ## Running the App